matinmazid/hammock/ReadMe.md

 # GUI actions
-<CTRL> Q  Exit
+<CTRL> : Q  Exit
-<UP ARROW> cycle up through the list of methods
+<UP ARROW> while in the url bar: cycle up through the list of methods
-<DOWN ARROW> cycle down through the list of methods
+<DOWN ARROW> while in the url bar:  cycle down through the list of methods
 <CTRL-e> execute action.
 <enter> while in the url bar: execute action
 <CTRL-H> select header